Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 - Responsive on all devices.
 - Easy to use navigation bar located at the top of every page with links to the home page and the about modal.

-- A footer located on every page with links to relevant social media pages and the feedback form.
+- A footer located on every page with links to my LinkedIn profile, GitHub profile and a feedback form.
 - A feedback form to allow the user to provide feedback on the quiz and/or contact the site owner.

 - Quiz - Started following layout in Web Dev video but struggled to run a conditional on answers | Changed looping method to Fisher-Yates - considered to be more reliable | Changed method again to follow James Quick video on Building a JavaScript Quiz App